neuromation/platform-benchmark/Scenario.md

 #### 2. Upload the code
-Note: We use PyCharm professional for the remote debug.
+* We use PyCharm Professional for the remote debug, so see next section.

+#### 3. Run a training script
 * Change a directory: `cd $LOCAL_PATH_TO_CODE`
 * Build a Docker image: `docker build -t neuro:latest .`
 * Upload this image to the platform: `neuro image push neuro:latest`